II. A Planetary Prodigy: HumanKinder's Own Knowledge

 As noted earlier, by the Rosetta Cosmos theme we gain the ability to translate each iconic version into every another because they reflect the same, genetically iterated, wholly relational, procreation.
 Fast forward many centuries, it is an intent throughout this worldwise website to show how its latest encounter in terms of generic self-organizing complex network systems can indeed convey a numinous, self-similar genesis.
 That is to say, the original "correlative cosmology" of Asian acumen reappears in our anthropocene age.
 Here are various sources as entry points to a persistent, exoteric to esoteric, traditional distillation.
 From our late moment, one might suggest “wisdome” to convey its eternal essence.

-A novel dispensational knowledge by our global humankind can be seen to have a familiar, traditional identity.
+A 21st century phenomenal knowledge by our global humankinder can be seen to have a familiar, traditional identity.
 Two books of revelation have long been said to inform our religious encounters.
-One is God’s received word – the Bible, Torah, Koran; the other God’s works in the evidences of worldly creation.
+One is God’s received word – the Bible, Torah, Koran; the other God’s works in the evidences of cosmic and Earthly creation.
 In 1987 Pope John Paul II wrote to George Coyne, SJ, Director of the Vatican Observatory, stating that “the matter is urgent” for a rapprochement between theology and science.
 In the first lecture set up in response, Danish historian Olaf Pedersen advised that the best means to achieve this may be to recover the venerable concept of Nature as a literal testament.

 This venerable subject has a huge, eclectic literature, here select entries from a widely cast net may introduce and survey.
 We note that contrary to the postmodernism humanities, a phenomenal, encompassing “metanarrative” is necessarily allowed and perceived.
 We hope to contribute to its beneficial achievement by our holistic humankind.
 The section also offers studies from our late vantage that seek to reconstruct a historic, emergent course of information and learning.
 In further regard, this section is a home for an organic, complementary, salutory African wisdom.